 Co-Chairs

-Ana Suller Marti, PhD, MD
+Ana Suller Marti, MD, MSc, PhD, CSCN-EEG

 Ingrid Johnsrude, PhD

-Dr. Johnsrude received her BSc in Psychology from Queen's University in Kingston, Ontario.
+Dr. Ingrid Johnsrude received her BSc in Psychology from Queen's University in Kingston, Ontario.
 She then trained at the Montreal Neurological Institute and McGill University with pioneering neuropsychologist Brenda Milner, receiving her PhD in clinical neuropsychology in 1997.

 After a postdoctoral fellowship at the Wellcome Trust Centre for Neuroimaging in London UK- the home of Statistical Parametric Mapping (SPM), she was recruited to the Medical Research Council Cognition and Brain Sciences Unit, Cambridge, UK to help start a neuroimaging program there.